jamesamcgaha/supernow/posts/modifying-servicenow-urls.md

 6. **sysparm_force_row_count**: overrides your user preference for the number of rows to show per page.
 Very useful if you want to show like 1,000 rows if you're trying to do a big bulk list edit or if you want to show like just 1 row to make a slow list load faster (I often use `&sysparm_force_row_count=1` when I'm grouping by a column and just care about the count of records in each group).
 As described [here](https://baral.me/blog/post-snutil-rows-hack/), you can set up some cool shortcuts for this using either bookmarklets or "slashcommands" (if you have the SN Utils chrome extension) if you don't want to add this URL parameter manually each time.

 7. **sysparm_group_sort**: when you have a list that is grouped by a column, SerivceNow has added a "Group sort options" icon on the type right next to where it mentions the total count of records.
 Clicking that icon gives you the option to sort the groups by count ascending or count descending instead of the defaul alphabetical order.
 When selecting to order by count, it will just reload the page with either `&sysparm_group_sort=COUNT` or `&sysparm_group_sort=COUNTDESC`.
+For more list grouping tricks, see [Advanced List View Grouping](advanced-list-view-grouping.html).

 8. **sysparm_userpref_module**: when you click a module from the filter navigator, this parameter gets added with a value of the sys_id of that module.
 I guess this functionality exists so that when reviewing syslog_transaction you can tell what module the user used to get to that table or theoretically you could run custom client logic that checks the URL and only runs when this parameter has a specific value.